-Below are some factors to consider when choosing the right sealer.
+Below are some factors to consider when choosing the right sealer for your outdoor decorative concrete job.
 You will undoubtedly need to weigh several of these factors and maybe more in your decision-making process.
 This list is not all encompassing.
 It is critical that first and foremost you reference your sealer manufacturer’s technical specifications and recommendations for usage, performance and application technique before making a final decision.

 Sheen.
 Does your customer want a glossy look, a natural look or something in between?
 Pair your customer’s expectation with an appropriate sheen level.
 “Sometimes when you put down a high-sheen product it can look out of place and shiny,” says Darin Nelson, SealSource International.
 “Some people want a natural look that blends in with the environment.”

 Color.
 Find out your customer’s preference on color.
 Jeff Wells, H&C Decorative Concrete Products, says generally solvent-based sealers will enhance colors, making them “pop” and add mottling.
 “If I’m looking at a situation where there is a smooth surface and the customer likes the color that was put down, I’ll tend to recommend a water-based product,” Wells adds.
 “As long as the surface is clean, water-based sealers will hold a color closer to the original color you had when you applied that system.”

 Anti-slip additives.
 On stamped or textured surfaces, coefficient of friction isn’t as much of an issue since those surfaces already offer a level of slip resistance.
 Flat surfaces are a different story because they can become slippery when wet.
 Your customer might request a grit additive in the sealer, especially on a commercial or multi-family project.
 In those situations, you most likely are going to choose a solvent-based sealer because they are more rigid and applied with more build, typically two to three coats rather than two coats of a water-based sealer.